vcync/modV-Workshop/README.md

 * [2D module](https://modv.vcync.gl/v3/guide/writingA2dModule.html)
 * [ISF module](https://modv.vcync.gl/v3/guide/writingAnIsfModule.html)
   * We recommend to use the ISF format and not putting your GLSL shader as a `WebGL shader` into modV as the debugging possibilities in modV are very limited.
-Using the [ISF editor](https://editor.isf.video/) as described in the guide is way more advanced, especially for debugging problems.
+  * Using the [ISF editor](https://editor.isf.video/) as described in the guide is way more advanced, especially for debugging problems.
+  * You can also use the Dev Tools in modV to see problems in your ISF code and write your code directly in your favorite editor to be fully offline

 ---
 ---